Tech Outage Disrupts Travel, Businesses Around the World -- At a Glance

-Companies around the globe are grappling with a massive outage of Microsoft software that disrupted operations across industries and services.
+Companies around the globe grappled with a massive outage of Microsoft software that disrupted operations across industries and services.
 The outage hit airlines and airports, broadcasters, telecoms and other companies as workers were unable to log in to their computers.

 --The New York Stock Exchange and Nasdaq both said markets were functioning normally.
 Earlier, the London Stock Exchange Group said the IT outage delayed the start of trading and disrupted its market news service.

 --The financial sector was largely running as usual, but Visa said it was aware of reports of people unable to make payments.
 Some JPMorgan staff had trouble logging on and Charles Schwab said certain online systems may be unavailable.
+Online banking services for JPMorgan and Bank of America appeared to be fully operational Friday afternoon.
 Toronto-Dominion Bank said it had been impacted and was working to restore digital systems.

 --Airlines slowly revived service after the outage knocked many operations offline for hours, but airports remained snarled as delays and cancellations piled up.